ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

-# Changes API : What is Changes API?
+# Changes API: What is Changes API?

 The RavenDB client offers a push notification feature that allows you to receive messages from a server about events that occurred there.
 You are able to subscribe to events for all documents or indexes as well as to indicate a particular one that you are interested in.